-NOTE: Students pursuing a Marketing (Major) are encouraged to choose a Psychology course in their free elective slots.
+NOTE: Students pursuing a Marketing (Major) are encouraged to choose Psychology courses in their free elective slots.

-13 Students at the Western Jamaica Campus may do MGMT3069: Quality Service Management instead of MGMT3012: Systems Analysis and Design.
+8 Students at the Western Jamaica Campus may do MGMT3069: Quality Service Management instead of MGMT3012: Systems Analysis and Design.

 OPERATIONS MANAGEMENT (MAJOR)